PolyRocketMatt/Peak/README.md

 # Peak

-Peak is a library that is aimed at performing computations related to noise and signal processing.
+Peak is a **signal processing library** that aims to allow processing and/or construction of signals.
-It has